-(i) Amendments to published standard and interpretations that are relevant and effective 1 November 2021.
+(i) Amendments to published standard and interpretations that are relevant and effective 1 July 2022

-There are no standards, amendments to standards or interpretations that are effective for annual periods beginning on 1 November 2021 that have a material effect on the financial statements of the Fund
+There are no standards, amendments to standards or interpretations that are effective for annual periods beginning on 1 July 2022 that have a material effect on the financial statemens of the Fund.

-(ii) New standards, amendment and interpretations effective after 1 November 2021 and have not been early adopted.
+(ii) New standards, amendment and interpretations effective after 1 July 2022 and have not been early adopted

-A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after 1 November 2021, and have not been early adopted in preparing these financial statements.
-None of these are expected to have a material effect on the financial statements of the Fund.
+A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after 1 July 2022.
+None of these are expected to have a material effect on the financial statements of the Fund, except the following set out below: